basilesimon/blog/_posts/2018-05-23-openvis-notes.md

 ---
-layout:post
+layout: post
-title: "Notes from OpenVis 2018"
+title: Notes from OpenVis 2018
 image: "http://data.em-lyon.com/wp-content/uploads/2018/01/Screenshot-2018-01-23-11.13.54.png"
 description: "A fantastic edition of OpenVis, which took place in Paris.
 Machine learning, design, and WebGL galore were on the schedule."
 ---